-Dotted throughout the Ionian and Aegean seas of Greece you’ll find around 6,000 islands or islets, and yet only 227 islands that are inhabited.
+Dotted throughout the Ionian and Aegean seas of Greece you’ll find around 6,000 islands or islets, and yet only 227 islands are inhabited.
 The inhabited islands offer their own unique history, mythology, specialised cuisine and pace of life, making choice of holiday location challenging to say the least when decided which islands to see.

 Its early afternoon and I’m gazing out across the infinite blue sea, before arriving into the quiet and tranquil Grikos Bay, and the quaint ferry port of Skala, nestled on the island of Pátmos, GR – Πάτμος… and a much slower pace.

 I learn the island of Pátmos has connections with the ancient city of Ephesus, and the Olympian Goddess Artemis – the huntress, goddess of the wild, who personifies the beauty of nature, whether it be the stillness of the forests, the tranquillity of mountain lakes, or the wild animals.

 The earliest legend in ancient times is Selene, the Moon Goddess bathed the island that lie at the bottom of the sea with her enchanting moonbeams.
 When going to meet with her friend Selene one day, Artemis looked down and saw the island shimmering like a jewel on the sea bed and fell in love with its beauty, begging Selene to let her have it.
 Artemis asked help from her brother Apollo, who then sought support by Zeus, who convinced his brother Poseidon (The God of the Sea) that the island wasn’t much use covered in water.
 Poseidon saying he had no interest in the island, then permitted the beautiful jewel be brought from its watery depths.
 With the gift of warmth by Selene’s brother the Sun God Helios the island was given life.